CodePushGo/website/src/content/blog/en/capacitor-community-forums-for-plugin-developers.md

 npx @capgo/cli init
 ```

-Capgo works seamlessly with CI/CD systems and offers features like targeted beta testing and staged rollouts using its channel system.
+CodePushGo works seamlessly with CI/CD systems and offers features like targeted beta testing and staged rollouts using its channel system.
 For a one-time fee of $2,600, it also provides real-time analytics and error tracking, giving you full visibility into the update process.

 ## Conclusion